 Her development expertise spans over 100 projects subject to environmental impact assessment, on and off shore, including wind, biomass, solar, gas and electricity projects, waste, railways, urban development, tourism and highways schemes.
 Sarah is experienced in working in multi-disciplinary teams and in a variety of roles to deliver client objectives efficiently and effectively.

-- J. Sainsbury's plc, providing a virtually real-time client-branded extranet platform that delivers information on environmental law requirements for operations across England, Scotland, Wales and Northern Ireland, including news alerts, horizon scanning and jurisdiction differences
+- Leading the team that provides a virtually real-time extranet platform with multi-jurisdiction report builder that delivers information on environmental law requirements for operations across England, Scotland, Wales and Northern Ireland.

 - Securing amendments to the Waste Protocols Project on tyre-derived rubber to change the end of waste point and so enable her client to access and compete in an international market with virgin and substitute rubber

-- Continuously on the consenting of wind energy projects since 1990 (Delabole Wind Farm), in England, Scotland and Wales, including extensions to existing wind farms (e.g. Whitelee) and repowering (e.g. Carland Cross, St Breock and Coal Clough) and actively participating in industry related EU, Scottish Executive and DTi/DECC/DEFRA research projects.
+- Advising on the consenting of onshore wind energy projects since 1990 (Delabole Wind Farm), in England, Scotland and Wales, including extensions to existing wind farms (e.g. Whitelee) and repowering (e.g. Carland Cross, St Breock and Coal Clough), participating in BWEA/RenewableUK working party groups such as those on community benefit, bats and amplitude modulation, and actively participating in industry related EU, Scottish and DTi/DECC/DEFRA research projects.